VSSSE/VSS-DOC/UC2_Look_up_similar_songs.md

 ### 5.2 No similar songs found

 The case of failure occurs, when the foreign API don't find any similar songs.
+The user is shown an informative message.

 ## 6. Extension Points